Neopan: Neopan SS

+Neopan SS was a 100 ISO, fine grain, ortho-panchromatic film with a wide exposure latitude introduced as a roll film in 1952 and 35mm in 1953.
+The film came with a 2.5 times sensitivity increase in comparison to what Fujifilm was currently producing (SP).
+Over the years, improvements were made to this film.
+In 1961, Fuji's 35mm films were switched over to preloaded 35mm cassettes, rather than require the photographer to load it themselves in a darkroom.
+It was sold in Asia and selected markets, parallel import elsewhere.
+The film was packaged for 35mm, medium format, and sheet film cameras in various sizes and discontinued in 2011.
+It had similar spectral sensitivity characteristics to Kodak Plus-X 125, discontinued in the same year.

+Neopan SSS

+Neopan SSS was a 200 ISO film marketed as panchromatic ultra high speed safety film.
+It was released shortly after Neopan SS, sometime between 1954 and 1958.
+It was produced until the 1980s, when it was replaced by Neopan 1600.

+Neopan F

+Neopan F was a 32 ISO ultra fine grain film.
+It was released shortly after Neopan SS, sometime between 1954 and 1958.
+It was discontinued in the early 2000s.

 Neopan 400 Professional (Presto)

 Neopan 400 Professional ('Presto' in Japan) was a high speed, black and white negative film with an ISO speed of 400 for action and press photography.
-It was produced for 35mm, medium format and 4x5" cameras and discontinued in 2013.
+It was produced for 35mm, medium format and 4x5" cameras starting from 1978 and discontinued in 2013.

 Neopan 1600 Professional (Super Presto)

 Neopan 1600 Professional ('Super Presto' in Japan) was an ultra high speed panchromatic film with E.I.
 1600 for sports, journalism, stage shows and low light situations.
-It offers the same development time as Neopan 400 to enable the films to be processed together.
-It was produced for 35mm cameras and discontinued in 2009.
+It offers the same development time as Neopan ACROS 100 and Neopan 400 to enable the films to be processed together.
+It was produced for 35mm cameras from the 1980s and discontinued in 2009.

 Neopan 400CN

 Neopan 400CN was an ISO 400 General purpose C-41 process chromogenic B&W film on a triacetate base.
 Ilford were Fuji’s partners for this film which has therefore similar characteristics to Ilford XP2 plus.
 Since at least 2018 distribution was limited to the UK only and was discontinued in 2020.
 Formats: 135, 120.